-Faculty members and students at the University of Denver Graduate School of Social Work (GSSW) conduct research in diverse substantive areas affecting individuals, families and communities around the world.
+Faculty members in the University of Denver's Graduate School of Social Work (GSSW) conduct research in diverse substantive areas impacting individuals, families, and communities.

-GSSW faculty received 33 external research and training grants and contracts, totaling approximately $4.2 million dollars during 2011-2012.
-Faculty investigations addressed children, youth and families, youth development and adolescent behavior, gerontology, health and mental health, the human-animal connection, neighborhoods and communities, international development, education, and multicultural studies.
+GSSW faculty received 41 new external research and training grants and contracts, totaling $5.7 million during 2015-2016.
+Faculty investigations addressed children, youth and families, positive youth development and adolescent behavior, gerontology, health and mental health, the human-animal connection, neighborhoods and communities, international development, education, and multicultural studies.

-Sponsored projects at the University of Denver totaled some $19.2 million dollars in 2011-2012, all through its academic departments.
-GSSW represented almost 17percent of this total, making the school one of the University's leading divisions in terms of externally supported projects.
+Sponsored projects at the University of Denver totaled $25.5 million in 2016-2016 through all academic departments.
+GSSW represented 30% percent of this total, making it the University's leading division in terms of externally supported projects.

-In 2011-2012, GSSW's Butler Institute for Families managed child welfare training, research and technical assistance projects totaling approximately $2.9 million—among the highest volume of sponsored activity for any single group at the University.
-Faculty projects in the areas of the human-animal connection, youth development and adolescent behavior, mental health, community practice, education, international development, and gerontology accounted for the remaining external funding in the past year.
+In 2015-2016, GSSW's Butler Institute for Families managed child welfare training, research and technical assistance projects totaling $6.5 million—among the highest volume of sponsored activity for any single group at the University.

 External funding sources

-External funding for faculty research and training projects (PDF) came from a variety of federal and state sources in 2011-2012.
-Among the largest contributors were:
+External funding for faculty research and training projects came from a variety of federal, state and foundation sources.
+Some of the larger funders included:

 Internal research funding